jaskirat1000/POLY-1/README.md

 ## NFT Collection Deployment and Bridging Project

 ## Project Overview
-This project demonstrates the deployment of a 5-item NFT collection using DALLE 2, storage on IPFS via Pinata, deployment on the Goerli Ethereum Testnet as ERC721 tokens, mapping to Polygon Mumbai network, and bridging using the FxPortal Bridge.
+This project demonstrates the deployment of a 5-item NFT collection using DALLE 2, storage on IPFS via Pinata, deployment on the sepolia Ethereum Testnet as ERC721 tokens, mapping to Polygon amoy network, and bridging using the FxPortal Bridge.

 ## Setup Instructions
 1. Clone this repository.